-125-4.1 Reflective markers will be measured by the number of new stake mounted in existing asphalt, in accordance with the plans as completed units in place, ready for operation, and accepted by the RPR.
+125-4.1 Reflective markers will be measured by the number of re-installed existing as completed units in place, ready for operation, and accepted by the RPR.

 Taxiway lights will be measured by the number of each type installed as completed units in place, ready for operation, and accepted by the RPR.